ShreyaThapa/v2-ach-api-docs/source/includes/_fundingsrcs.md

 Parameter | Description
 ----------|------------
-id | The funding source unique identifier status | Is the funding source verified? type | Type of funding source.
-Either `bank` or `balance`. name | Customer’s arbitrary nickname for the funding source created | ISO-8601 timestamp removed | A value of `true` if the funding source has been [removed](#remove-a-funding-source) or `false` if the funding source is not removed.
+id | The funding source unique identifier. status | A status of either `unverified` or `verified` specifying if the funding source has completed verification. type | Type of funding source.
+Either `bank` or `balance`. name | Customer’s arbitrary nickname for the funding source. created | ISO-8601 timestamp. removed | A value of `true` if the funding source has been [removed](#remove-a-funding-source) or `false` if the funding source is not removed. channels | An array containing a list of processing channels.
+ACH is the default processing channel for bank transfers.
+Can be either `ach` or `wire`. bankName | The financial institution name.

 ```noselect
 {